onflow/flow/specs/access-node-architecture/index.md

 ### Access Node

 - Participates as a *staked* node within the Flow network
-- Maintains sync using `Blockchain Data Service`
+- Stays up to date with protocol state and execution data
-- Accepts new transactions, validates them, and forwards them to collection nodes.
+- Accepts new transactions, validates them, and forwards them to collection nodes
 - Bridges the staked and public libp2p networks
-    - Provides access to the Flow blockchain’s protocol and execution state via a public libp2p network that exposes the state sync and execution data sync protocols.
+    - Provides access to the Flow blockchain’s protocol and execution state via a public libp2p network that exposes the state sync and execution data sync protocols
     - Relays a subset of messages from the staked network to the public network

 `Observer Service` is named as such due to its non-participation in the protocol
 ### Observer Service

 - Participates in the Flow network as a consumer of public data without being staked or permissioned
-- Maintains sync using `Blockchain Data Service`
+- Stays up to date with protocol state and execution data
 - Accepts new transactions, validates them, and forwards them to `Access Nodes`
-- Is deployed as a stand-alone application, and does not strictly require `DPS` or the `Flow API Service` (though it would have limited utility without them)

 ### Flow API Service

 - Deployed as a stand-alone service
 - Exposes the external Flow `Access API`s (gRPC/REST)
-- If `DPS` is deployed, it queries `DPS API` for execution state queries, otherwise returns an error.
+- If `DPS` is deployed, it queries `DPS API` for execution state queries, otherwise returns an error
 - Queries the downstream `Protocol API` on a node running `Blockchain Data Service` for protocol state
 - Proxies send transaction requests
     - `Access Nodes` proxy transactions to the downstream `Protocol API`